April 22, 2026

 The footwear company spent two days cleaning up their mobile flow and saw immediate improvements - conversion rates surged and retargeting costs dropped because people were actually completing purchases.

-The trouble starts when teams treat every frustration signal the same:
+The trouble starts when teams treat every user frustration signal the same:

 The difference between wasted effort and real improvement comes from knowing which frustrations to prioritize, and proving the impact of changes with solid testing.